axelarnetwork/axelar-core/pages/validator/external-chains/polygon.md

 ## Install required dependencies

-In order to build the `go-opera`, you first need to install all of the required dependencies.
+In order to build the `polygon` node, you first need to install all of the required dependencies.

 ### 1. Update and install `build-essential`